UBC-MDS/Group_7_Project/README.md

 To run the analysis, enter the following commands in the terminal in the project root:

+Make sure you are using the project environment instead of base.

 ```
 # download and extract data
 python scripts/import_data_split.py \